Explore the Expansion

 The ongoing gallery series aims to showcase art within an experiential environment.
 The mission is to activate all five senses by creating a physically and mentally stimulating artistic experience.
 Ilegal Mezcal and Rose Bar aim to create a genuine, unique approach to their exhibitions by establishing a sense of community through the shared personal experience of the art in an intimate setting beyond the four walls of Rose Bar at Gramercy Park Hotel.
 This environment provides a platform for the art to speak for itself and allows the artist to fully benefit from the profits of their work.

 Ruvan makes art to awaken senses and challenge the idea of space.
-Yucatán, Ruvan’s first exhibition with Ilegal Mezcal and Gramercy Park Hotel includes interactive investigations into perspectives – placing you in reality, virtual reality and the space in between, augmented reality.
+Explore the Expansion of Space, Ruvan’s first exhibition with Ilegal Mezcal and Rose Bar includes interactive investigations into perspectives – placing you in reality, virtual reality and the space in between.

 Each photograph taken at the coordinates 21° N 87° W captures the timeless essence of the location and it’s setting.
-The images place the viewer into Ruvan’s gaze into the skies, through the plants and over the sea of the Yucatan Peninsula, known as an energy vortex.
+The images place the viewer into Ruvan’s gaze into the skies, through the plants and over the sea of the Yucatán Peninsula in Mexico, known as an energy vortex.

 Ruvan’s 3D gallery which is globally accessible online and with a VR headset showcases the exhibition, and a collection of Ruvan’s experimental videos which give new life to the physical artwork within the virtual space.
 Ruvan’s sensibility of minimalism introduced to the virtual world is reminiscent of work created by Lucio Fontana, James Turrell and Bill Viola.
 In the interactive video collages, moments complete each other and the viewer’s brain becomes the processor.